 3. A SWPPP review process.

-4. A SWPPP managed via an internet-based system for Operators, Operator staff, subcontractors, suppliers, utility companies, and inspection by MS4, EPA, City.
-Also the general public.
+4. A SWPPP managed via an internet-based system for Operators, Operator staff, subcontractors, suppliers, utility companies, and inspection by MS4, DEQ, EPA, City & general public.

-5. Mechanism for communication with the Public Works, Planning and Economic Development, Engineering, Building, Parks, Departments and Divisions in order to facilitate adequate City oversight inspections for compliance though out construction projects.
+5. Mechanism for communication with the Public Works, Planning and Economic Development, Engineering, Building, Parks, Departments and Divisions in order to facilitate adequate City oversight inspections for compliance throughout construction projects.

-6. Mechanism to open and close projects to manage compliance with UPDES.
+6. Mechanism to open and close projects for managing compliance with UPDES.

-There are four SWPPP templates offered for various anticipated classes of construction projects that are a risk to water quality:
+There are four SWPPP templates offered for various anticipated types of construction projects:

 1. CGP Projects